Man Alive (Everything Everything album)

 Man Alive is the debut studio album by British band Everything Everything.
 Recorded in various studios across England and Wales between 2008 and 2010 with producer David Kosten, it was released on 27 August 2010 in the United Kingdom through Geffen Records.
 The album peaked at number 17 on the UK Albums Chart.
-The songs "Suffragette Suffragette", "Photoshop Handsome", "MY KZ, UR BF" and "Schoolin'" were released as singles between 2008 and 2010, though the first three were re-recorded for the album.
+The songs "Suffragette Suffragette", "Photoshop Handsome", "My Kz, Ur Bf" and "Schoolin'" were released as singles between 2008 and 2010, though the first three were re-recorded for the album.

 The songs on Man Alive draw from a wide variety of styles, such as math rock, R&B, hip hop, electronica, baroque, and choral music, with overtly detailed lyrics sung by Jonathan Higgs in a rhythmic, falsetto style.
 Several of the songs originated as demos made by Higgs on his laptop, which were refined and expanded upon in the studio, though some tracks simply remixed Higgs' demos.
+Due to the long recording period, it is the only album to feature original guitarist Alex Niven, although most of the tracks feature his replacement Alex Robertshaw, in what would be the band's lineup for all subsequent releases.

 The album was received well by critics, and placed highly on year-end "best of" lists; British magazine The Fly declared it the fifth-best album of 2010, while NME placed it at number 43.
 It and its tracks were nominated for two Ivor Novello Awards, and the album was also nominated for the 2011 Mercury Prize.
 Critics praised the album for its originality and versatility, whilst others felt it lacked a clear direction and found the complexity of the material difficult to follow.